Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Provide the necessary documentation

-Your insurance provider will let you know what you need to do next and provide details of any supporting documentation you may need.
+Your insurance provider will let you know what your next steps are and provide details of any supporting documentation you may need.
 This could include police reports, medical certificates and receipts.

 It’s a good idea to take a picture of the inside of your suitcase before leaving so you have evidence of what you brought.
 If anything is stolen, contact local authorities and get a copy of the police report.